MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-admin-diagnostics-troubleshooting.md

    > If the server log, `catalina.[YYYY-MM-DD].log`, contains information you do not wish to share with technical support, you can exclude that file.
 To do so, add `--exclude-server-log`, such as:`diagnostics.bat --exclude-server-log`

 + **On Linux / OS X**: Run the following commands.
-All output from the diagnostic test are stored in the `logs` subdirectory as well as bundled into `diagnostics.tar.gz`.
+All output from the diagnostic test are stored in the `$DEPLOYR_HOME/deployr/logs/diagnostics.tar.gz`.
    ```
    cd $DEPLOYR_HOME/deployr/diagnostics
    ./diagnostics.sh